unclexo/zf3-datatables-crud/README.md

-# A CRUD using ZF3, DataTables, Bootstrap and jQuery
+# A ZF3 CRUD application using DataTables, jQuery and Ajax

 ## Introduction